Ash Ra Tempel (album)

 Ash Ra Tempel is the eponymous debut studio album by the Krautrock band Ash Ra Tempel.
 Engineered by Conny Plank, it was recorded in March 1971 and released in June 1971 on Ohr.
 It features guitarist Manuel Göttsching with drummer Klaus Schulze and bassist Hartmut Enke.
-With the passing of Enke in 2005, followed by Schulze and Göttsching in 2022 all three performing musicians on this album are now deceased.

 Reception

 AllMusic called the album "both astonishingly prescient and just flat out good, a logical extension of the space-jam-freakout ethos into rarified realms."